JeanChristophe-Hurault/OpenSesame-kinect-plugin/readme.md

 # OpenSesame Kinect plugins
-A serie of plugins that allows the interaction between a Kinect® and Opensesame.
+A serie of plugins that allows the interaction between a Kinect device and Opensesame.

 ## About the Kinect